Deletion and Insertion Tests in Regression Models: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the U.S.\ National Science Foundation grant IIS-1837931 and by Hitachi, Ltd. We thank Benjamin Seiler for helpful comments.
-Comments from two anonymous reviewers have helped us improve this paper.
+This work was supported by the U.S.\ National Science Foundation grants IIS-1837931 and DMS-2152780, and by Hitachi, Ltd. We thank Benjamin Seiler for helpful comments.
+Comments from three anonymous reviewers have helped us improve this paper.